NVTI Class Resources

 The VOW Act

-The Veterans Opportunity to Work Act of 2011.
-The House Committee on Veterans’ Affairs is committed to helping the men and women who have served our nation and protected our Liberty compete in today’s austere economic climate through comprehensive legislation that provides a 360 solution to veteran unemployment
+The House Committee on Veterans’ Affairs is committed to helping the men and women who have served our nation and protected our Liberty compete in today’s austere economic climate through comprehensive legislation that provides a 360 solution to veteran unemployment.
+To learn more, please visit The Veterans Opportunity to Work Act of 2011.

 VPL, TEGL, TEN, and Grant Officer Memorandum Directory

 VPLs are the vehicle by which VETS provides additional guidance to the states to clarify veterans’ program requirements.
-This is a directory of VPLs, TEGLs, and TENs.
+A useful resource is a directory of VPLs, TEGLs, and TENs.

 The Wagner-Peyser Act of 1933 established a nationwide system of public employment offices known as the Employment Service.
 The Act was amended in 1998 to make the Employment Service part of the One-Stop services delivery system.